pragmint/open-practices/practices/use-data-generation-tools.md

 ## Lessons From The Field

-### Don't use them until you feel a need

-While data generation tools can be helpful in reducing complexity, if you don't see that complexity yet, consider deferring the decision to add new tools until that complexity arises.
+- _Don't Use Data-generation Tools Until (and Unless) There is a Need_ - While data-generation tools can be helpful in reducing complexity in test data management, if you don't *see* that complexity yet, consider waiting to adopt new tools until that complexity arises.
+There are use cases where test data management can be done without tools.

-### Be careful about tests that depend on each other

-When dealing with data that can cross test boundaries like data inside your database or global variables (`window` & `document` in a web context) make sure that each test you write does not end up dependent on the setup or result of another test.
+- _Be Careful About Tests That Depend on Each Other_ - When dealing with data that can cross test boundaries, like data inside your database or global variables (`window` & `document` in a web context), make sure that each test you write is independent of the setup or result of another test.
 You can easily check this by running each of your tests in isolation.
-If a test only passes when other tests are also run, some modification needs to be made to decouple the tests from each other.
+If a test only passes when other tests are also run, then some modification needs to be made to decouple the tests from each other.

 ## Deciding to Polish or Pitch

 After experimenting with this practice for 2-3 weeks, bring the team together to determine whether the following metrics and/or signals have changed in a positive direction:

-## Fast & Intangible
+### Fast & Intangible

-Your tests should be more *maintainable* after implementing this practice.
-Specifically, this means you should find yourself less likely to be fiddling with tests for lengthy periods to setup large sets of data.
-If you have not improved the time or energy to setup data, consider removing the tool and using factories for in memory data structures and raw sql scripts for sql data.
+**Tests should be more maintainable**.
+You should be less likely to fiddle with tests for lengthy periods of time, setting up large sets of data.
+If the tool has not improved the time or energy it takes to set up test data, then consider removing the tool and using factories for in-memory data structures and raw sql scripts for sql data.

 ## Supported Capabilities

 ### [Test Data Management](/capabilities/test-data-management.md)

-The reason we should use Data Generation Tools is primarily for Test Data Management but Test Data Management can be done without Tools and that should be considered depending on the use case.
+To implement an effective Test Data Management strategy, teams should leverage tools that automate test data creation based on predefined schemas and rules.
+Such data-generation tools help teams create relevant and varied datasets, enabling them to cover a wider range of test scenarios.
+By automating the process of test data creation, teams reduce the time and effort spent on data management and improve test coverage.

 ### [Database Change Management](/capabilities/database-change-management.md)

-Based on your strategy for Database Change Management or a lack there of in the past, tooling might be an essential part of how you continue or start doing Database Change Management.
+Depending on your strategy, data-generation tooling might be an essential part of how you continue or start doing Database Change Management.

 ### [Continuous Delivery](/capabilities/continuous-delivery.md) & [Continuous Integration](/capabilities/continuous-integration.md)

-Any tests that end up in your pipelines will need Test Data Management which might be done by tools depending on your needs.
+Any tests that end up in your CI/CD pipelines will need test data to be managed.
+This might be done by data-generation tools, depending on your needs.